deepanshs/mrsimulator/docs/understanding_system.rst

     ...     spectral_dimensions=[{'count': 1024, 'spectral_width': 25000}]
     ... )

-and the following isotopomers (spin-system).
+and the following spin systems.
 A single site spin-1/2 isotopomer is a good place to start.

 **Single spin-1/2 site**